 The Registered Agent of the corporation shall be as stated in the annual report to the State of Washington.

-Assessments

-The corporation shall have the power of making assessments against Members in order to accomplish the purposes and objectives of the corporation.
-The Directors shall have the option of setting a monthly assessment or from time to time levying further or special assessments as necessary for maintenance, repair, and replacement to common areas, including, but not limited to, roadways, private park areas, and walkways.
-Each Member of the Association (Owner, Contract Purchaser, and/or successors in interest) shall be required to pay assessments according to the number of memberships owned according to the formula established by the Board of Directors for allocation of assessments among and between the various phases and villages within the development.

-Each assessment, whether monthly, special, for capital improvements, or otherwise, shall be an obligation of the Member, and the amount of such assessment assessed against any Member, plus interest, costs, and reasonable attorney fees, shall be a lien upon the property owned by the Member within the planned unit development and may be foreclosed by the corporation in the same manner as provided by law in the State of Washington for the foreclosure of a mechanic's lien.

 Indemnification

 No Director, officer, or employee of the corporation shall be liable to the corporation or its Members for monetary damages for conduct as an agent of the corporation on account of any act, action, or omission by him or her on behalf of the corporation if such person acted in good faith and in a manner he or she reasonably believed to be in the best interests of this corporation.
 This limit of liability shall not apply to acts or omissions that involve intentional misconduct, knowing violation of law, or any transaction for which the individual personally receives a benefit in money, property, or services to which such individual is not legally entitled.